Windows Services

 Sample C# Code:

-The first lines of code hold the Client information (Host, Port, Credentials etc.) for sending the mail through the server, the sender address, the address for whom the mail is going to be sent and the message content.
+The first lines of code hold the Client information (Host, Port, Credentials, etc.) for sending the mail through the server, the sender address, the address to whom the mail is going to be sent, and the message content.

 Creating the Automatic Mail Service